christianlevesque/christianlevesque.net/blog/fcc/header-parser/index.md

 ### A request to `/api/whoami` should return a JSON object with your IP address in the `ipaddress` key

 Any request that is sent to `/api/whoami` should return a JSON object.
-This requirement requires the user's IP address to be included in that JSON object in a field called `ipaddress`.
+This requirement expects the user's IP address to be included in that JSON object in a field called `ipaddress`.
 So if the user's IP address is `12.34.56.78`, their response would be:

 ```json
 {